 VyprVPN is registered in Switzerland, which is a prime location for VPN services.
 Switzerland is located within the free European zone, meaning it is exempt from any mandatory retention laws.
 Furthermore, solid privacy laws are in power in the country, including the Swiss Federal Data Protection Ordinance and the Swiss Federal Data Protection Act.
 Also, the Federal Supreme Court of Switzerland ruled against the usage of IP addresses without the interested parties knowing about it.

-We do have one concern regarding VyprVPN’s security, though.
+There is one potential concern regarding VyprVPN’s security, though.
 Namely, its parent company Golden Frog is partially based in the US.
 This is a troubling fact since, under FISA and the Patriot Act, companies registered in the US can be enforced to hand over user information regardless of where the data is stored.
-VyprVPN claims that it is perfectly capable of guaranteeing user safety, but this fact makes us sincerely doubt that statement.
+Fortunately, as we will now show, there is no reason to worry.